Javascript is not enabled.

 ANGELA WEISS/AFP via Getty Images

 FTD is the most common form of dementia in people younger than 60.
-Symptoms include personality changes, apathy, decision-making difficulties, and speaking or language comprehension challenges.
+Symptoms include personality changes, apathy, decision-making difficulties and speaking or language comprehension challenges.

-The model, who married the Die Hard actor in 2009 and calls herself his ‘care partner,’ said that finally learning her husband’s diagnosis, “was the blessing and the curse.
+Heming Willis, who married Bruce in 2009 and calls herself his ‘care partner,’ told Hoda Kotb during a Today show interview for World Frontotemporal Dementia Awareness Week that finally learning her husband’s diagnosis “was the blessing and the curse.
 To finally understand what was happening, so that I could be into the acceptance of what is.
-It doesn't make it any less painful, but just being ... in the know of what is happening to Bruce makes it a little easier. ”
+It doesn’t make it any less painful, but just being ... in the know of what is happening to Bruce makes it a little easier.”

-Heming Willis has also been using her Instagram platform to advocate for her husband and raise awareness of brain health issues through interviews with dementia care specialists, speech language pathologists and neurologists for her audience of nearly 900, 000 followers.
+Heming Willis has been using her Instagram platform to advocate for her husband and raise awareness of brain health issues through interviews with dementia care specialists, speech language pathologists and neurologists for her audience of nearly 900, 000 followers.
+She has been outspoken about the role of family caregivers — calling them “unsung heroes.”

 According to an AARP report, there are 48 million family caregivers in the U.S. More than 11 million Americans serve as unpaid caregivers for people with Alzheimer’s disease or other forms of dementia, according to a 2023 Alzheimer's Association report.